Jianwang Chensi: Plot summary

 Set in 18th-century China during the Qing dynasty, the story follows the interwoven destinies of various families in the wulin.
 Wei Tianyuan was raised and trained by the swordsman Qi Yanran after his father, an anti-Qing rebel, had been betrayed and killed.
 Meanwhile, Qi Yanran's son, Qi Leming, had disgraced himself by attacking his wife, Zhuang Yingnan, in a drunken rage and committing other atrocities.
 Zhuang Yingnan had since remarried Chu Jinsong, while Qi Leming had vanished after getting injured in a duel.
 Believed to be dead, Qi Leming had been rescued by Mu Juanjuan, who had fallen in love with him.
 However, he had scorned and abandoned her later, leading her to seek revenge.

 Wei Tianyuan, upon completing his training, sets out to avenge his father.
-He discovers that his father's betrayer was Xu Zhongyue, a martial artist with ties to the Qing government.
+He discovers that his father was betrayed by Xu Zhongyue, a martial artist with ties to the Qing government.
 At Xu Zhongyue's wedding, Wei Tianyuan challenges him to a duel and wounds him, only to be stunned when the bride turns out to be his childhood sweetheart, Jiang Xuejun.
 Distracted, Wei Tianyuan is seriously injured but rescued by Qi Shuyu, the daughter of Qi Leming and Zhuang Yingnan.

 Later, Wei Tianyuan reveals Xu Zhongyue's crimes to Jiang Xuejun, and the two join forces to expose him.
-They are defeated by Xu Zhongyue's allies, and Jiang Xuejun is captured before being rescued by Chu Tianshu, Zhuang Yingnan's stepson.
-During the rescue, Chu Tianshu is ambushed and injured by Qi Leming, who has resurfaced with formidable new skills.
-Chu Tianshu recovers under Qi Yanran's care, and together with Jiang Xuejun and Qi Shuyu, sets out for Beijing to find Wei Tianyuan and his father Chu Jinsong.
+They are defeated by Xu Zhongyue's allies, and Jiang Xuejun is captured before being rescued by Chu Tianshu, Chu Jinsong's son.
+During the rescue, Chu Tianshu is ambushed and injured by Qi Leming, who has reappeared in the wulin with formidable new skills.
+Chu Tianshu recovers under Qi Yanran's care, and together with Jiang Xuejun and Qi Shuyu, sets out for Beijing to find his father and Wei Tianyuan.

 In Beijing, the web of vengeance tightens.
 Qi Leming infiltrates Chu Jinsong's home to see his ex-wife Zhuang Yingnan, who has been poisoned.
-Old grudges resurface, and a fierce battle breaks out between Qi Leming, Chu Jinsong and their allies.
+Old grudges resurface, and a fierce battle breaks out between Qi Leming, Chu Jinsong, and their allies.
 Meanwhile, Mu Juanjuan and her sister Mu Haohao, who has married into the Yuwen family, kidnap Qi Shuyu to force Qi Leming to surrender.
 Wei Tianyuan, aided by the swordswoman Shangguan Feifeng, rescues the captives after a series of confrontations with the Mu sisters and Yuwens.

 In the aftermath, Qi Shuyu confronts her father.
 Realising the futility of hatred, Qi Leming seeks forgiveness from his father Qi Yanran, and vows to leave the wulin forever.
-Fearing her father might relapse into violence, Qi Shuyu secretly gives him a drug that nullifies his inner energy.
-Mu Juanjuan arrives, claiming to forgive Qi Leming, but cripples him to prevent further bloodshed.
-The story ends with the surviving characters coming to terms with loss, redemption and the endless cycles of vengeance that bind them.
+Fearing her father might relapse into violence, Qi Shuyu secretly gives him a drug that nullifies his neigong.
+Mu Juanjuan arrives, claiming to forgive Qi Leming, but cripples him by breaking his scapulas to force him to keep his promise.
+The story ends with the surviving characters coming to terms with loss, redemption, and the endless cycles of vengeance that bind them.